Angineer/Angineer.github.io/_projects/Robot.md

 After a few iterations, the ultrasonic ranger was mounted and [ready to go](/projects/3DPrintedParts.html#servo-mount).

 #### April 24, 2014
-Over the last couple years, I got more involved with SSD and got distracted by other projects, such as my [binary clock](/projects/BinaryClock.html).
+Over the last couple years, I've more involved with SSD and got distracted by other projects, such as my [binary clock](/projects/BinaryClock.html).
+But now I'm finally getting back into working on the robot.
+The 2 areas I'm focused on right now are redoing the steering hardware and finalizing the circuitry.
+Now that I have access to 3D printing, I'm going to try to build a more-polished steering system that uses the same basic design as the old one.

-I'm finally getting back into working on this project.
-The 2 areas I'm focused on right now are getting better steering hardware built and finalizing the circuitry.
 Here are a couple pics of testing the motor driver circuit and (finally) soldering it to a real circuit board:

 ![](/pictures/MotorTest.png)
 ![](/pictures/PCBMotorCircuit.png)

 #### March 13, 2015
 Although I haven't posted about the robot in some time, I've been making some small progress in the last year.
-Mostly, I've designed and 3D printed a steering assembly:
+Mostly, I've 3D printed the new steering assembly:

 ![](/pictures/Steering1.png)
 ![](/pictures/Steering2.png)

-You can see that it is like a rack and pinion but instead of a gear, the rack is directly connected to a servo.
 Currently, it's really a piece of crap, but I am trying to just get the robot back up and running again, then I will work on fine tuning things.
 In addition, I recently undid the progress in my last post by blowing up the motor driver chip.
 So now I'm in the process of buying and resolding that circuit.
 It's a pain when you do something so dumb, but I guess that's part of learning:

 ![](/pictures/Whoops.png)